Measurements of cosmic expansion and growth rate of structure from voids in the Sloan Digital Sky Survey between redshift 0.07 and 1.0: Void Analysis

 When considering the distribution of galaxies around a stack of voids, we can further assume spherical symmetry in real-space, which means that $\xi^r(\mathbf{r})=\xi^r(r)$, and the velocity distribution $P(v_{||}, \mathbf{r})$ at each $r$ is symmetric around the mean value $v_r(r)\mu_r$, where $\mathbf{v}(r) = v_r(r)\hat{\mathbf{r}}$ is the (radially directed) coherent mean galaxy outflow velocity around the void and $\mu_r=r_{||}/r=\cos\theta$ where $\theta$ is the angle between the void-galaxy separation vector and the line-of-sight.
 If we introduce a change of variables $\tilde{v}=v_{||}-v_r(r)\mu_r$, then by using the relations

 we can rewrite Eq.~\ref{eq:streaming} as

-where $\mu_s=s_{||}/s$ and the term in the square brackets is $\dv{\tilde{v}}{v_{||}}$.
+where $\mu_s=s_{||}/s$, the term in the square brackets is $\dv{\tilde{v}}{v_{||}}$, and $'$ denotes the derivative with respect to $r$.
 The term $P(\tilde{v},r)$ now represents incoherent dispersion as we have explicitly removed the coherent outflow from the velocity.
 Eq.~\ref{eq:full_model} is exactly the model derived by \citet{Nadathur:2019a}, who derived it using the Jacobian of the mapping between $\mathbf{s}$ and $\mathbf{r}$ and then added in a Gaussian dispersion term $P(\tilde{v},r)$, which was required to fit the simulations.
 As shown in the derivation above, this term naturally arises in the streaming model as the incoherent component of $P(v_{||}, \mathbf{r})$ in Eq.~\ref{eq:streaming}.

 Note that the key assumption of spherical symmetry in real-space requires \emph{both} statistical isotropy of the Universe as a whole \emph{and} that void selection also maintains statistical isotropy -- i.e., that the process of identification of voids has no orientation-dependent bias.
 This cannot in principle be true if void-finding is applied to the redshift-space galaxy density field, which already contains line-of-sight anisotropies due to RSD.
 In this case underdensities with larger outflow velocities along the line-of-sight are preferentially selected as voids, and this selection bias means that neither $\xi^r(\mathbf{r})$ nor $P(v_{||}, \mathbf{r})$ are isotropic, and that the PDF is not symmetric about the mean.
 This leads to a large additional contribution to $\xi^s$ \citep{Nadathur:2019b, Correa:2022} that cannot currently be modelled.
 It is precisely to remove this orientation-dependent void selection that we employ the additional reconstruction step in our observational pipeline (Section \ref{sec:recon}).